Artemas-Muzanenhamo/party-reservation/reservation-entry/README.md

 # reservation-entry

 This application is solely for entering individuals wishing to reserve a spot at the upcoming party.
+This application will serve as a producer which will put all reservations onto a `Kafka` topic so that any consumers can subscribed to that particular topic will be able to `consume` messages from it.

 ## Pre-requisites
 - Java 11+